 Regression diagnostics (see also Outliers under Trouble-Shooting, below)

 Reverse scoring of variables -- On measures with a strongly disagree-strongly agree (Likert) format, where one or more items have an oppositely toned wording to the majority of items (e.g., "I dislike Restaurant A," where the other items are "I like Restaurant A," "I plan to keep going back to Restaurant A," "The food is great at Restaurant A," etc.), the scoring of the oppositely toned item(s) should be reversed before the items are combined into an overall scale.
-This first document explains how to use the compute command in SPSS, so that for example, on a 1-7 scale, taking 8 minus the original value converts a 1 into a 7, a 2 into a 6, etc. This second document shows how to reverse the relevant items manually through the SPSS recode technique (i.e., literally telling the computer to convert the 1 into a 7, the 2 into a 6, etc.).
+This first document explains how to use the compute command in SPSS, so that for example, on a 1-7 scale, taking 8 minus the original value converts a 1 into a 7, a 2 into a 6, etc. This second document explains using the recode command.
 I always recommend giving the new variable a new name (e.g., "item4r" where "r" stands for "reverse"), so that the original variable "item4" remains unperturbed in case you need to go back to it for any reason.

 ......Rapkin, B. D., & Luke, D. A. (1993).
 Cluster analysis in community research...
 American J. of Community Psychol., 21, 247-277.

 resources; Andrew Hayes's